 The most effective way to distribute the infill evenly is to use a drop seed spreader.
 After you have determined how many bags of infill to use, spread it over the entire surface.
 You then need to brush the infill into the thatch layer of the grass using a stiff broom or power broom.
 This step sinks the infill out of sight and also blooms the grass up which gives it a really nice look and feel.

 Installing artificial grass on concrete is easy to do and a relatively affordable way to transform any area with added colour and increased comfort.
+You may want to consider an artificial grass rug for the ultimate in easy installation.
 This guide hopefully has shown you how you can turn an area with old faded or cracked concrete into a lush grass area that's great for lounging and entertaining.
 Your family, friends and even pets will get a ton of enjoyment out of your new artificial grass area for many years to come.

 Artificial Grass Installation